danez13/danez13/README.md

-## 👋 Hey I am Daniel Hernandez
+## 👋 Hey, I am Daniel Hernandez
-I'm a computer science student who is passionate about many things including but not limited to technology, learning, and community-building.
-As the Vice-president and tech lead of Code Crunch Club, I empower students to excel in technical interview preparation, Datascience/AI, and software development by fostering an inclusive and collaborative environment.
-Dive into my journey of coding, leadership, and community service!
+I'm a computer science student who is passionate about many things including but not limited to AI, cybersecurity, learning, and community-building.
+As the **Vice-president and tech lead of Code Crunch Club**, I empower students to excel in technical interview preparation, Datascience/AI, and software development by fostering an inclusive and collaborative environment.
+Dive into my journey of coding, leadership, and community servic!

 ### 🚀 Fun fact:
-I like to listen to people. to learn from what they have to say, to learn from their mistakes, and to learn from their triumphs.
+I like to listen to people.
+To learn from what they have to say, to learn from their mistakes, and to learn from their triumphs.

 ```“Wisdom is not a product of schooling but of the lifelong attempt to acquire it.” — Albert Einstein```